pitfail/pitfail-reports/report1/report1.rst

 strongest ability to vote predictively.
 This type of ranking appears to be unique to Pitfail.
-Another feature that appears to be unique to Pitfail is that it allows users to design their own securities (i.e futures or options) , thus creating new financial products.Even without a court system to enforce complex contracts, custom securities allow Pitfail's users to a new financial environment.
+Another feature that appears to be unique to Pitfail is that it allows users to design their own securities (i.e futures or options) , thus creating new financial products.
+Even without a court system to enforce complex contracts, custom securities allow Pitfail's users to a new financial environment.